mjstraughan/CubingHistory/docs/index.md

 There are some grey areas.
 Someone may have suggested the idea first and partially developed it.
 Or someone may have independently fully developed an idea without knowledge that the idea already existed and was fully developed.
 In these cases, a community consensus is followed.

 One example is the ZZ method.
 The method has a complicated history.
 Essentially, the idea goes back to Gilles Roux and Adam Géhin, made its way to Ryan Heise, then Ron van Bruchem, and, finally, Zbignew Zborowski.
-Even though four people prior to Zborowski had experimented with the idea, and Zborowski seemingly got the idea of EOLine from Bruchem, credit for the proposal and creation is given to Zborowski.
+Even though four people prior to Zborowski had experimented with the idea, and Zborowski seemingly got the idea of EOLine or EOCross from Bruchem, credit for the proposal and creation is given to Zborowski.
 This is because Zborowski is the first to show confidence in the idea and to develop it, going as far as creating a detailed website and promoting it.

 ### Classification